This article was last updated on: September 2018

-“Heeeey waaaaait for meee!”
+-“Heeeey waaaaait for meee!”

 Now that’s more like it.

-Little by little the trip was coming to an end.
+Little by little, the trip was coming to an end.

-It was time to go back.
-I had a choice to return to either Beijing or Shenyang, and I chose Shenyang.
+It was time to go back, and for this, I had a choice to return to either Beijing or Shenyang.
+I chose Shenyang.

-The second one is that it was a city that I hadn’t been to, I had been to Beijing already anyway.
-The third one is that my grandfather had lived in Shenyang and I wanted to undo the old man’s steps, even though he had died a long time ago and he couldn’t tell me anything about it.
+The third reason is that my grandfather had lived in Shenyang.
+And I wanted to undo the old man’s steps, even though he had died a long time ago, and he couldn’t tell me anything about it.

-I was going to be flying the magnificent and spectacular Ilyushin Il-62 again, but my Tupolev Tu-154 day wasn’t going to be that one!
+I was going to be flying the magnificent and spectacular Ilyushin Il-62 again.
+But my Tupolev Tu-154 day wasn’t going to be that one!

 I still haven’t been able to fly on the Tu-154 at the time of writing this, and time passes by… I wonder if I’ll make it.

-Thing is I made the formalities to exit the country, got back my blue Nokia mobile, and departed to Shenyang very happy with all I had experienced.
+Thing is, I made the formalities to exit the country and got back my blue Nokia mobile.
+Then, I departed to Shenyang very happy with all I had experienced.

-I had arrived in the country on P-885, so in light of the Tu-154 change I hoped at least it was going to be P-881, but no joy.
+I had arrived in the country on P-885, so in light of the Tupolev Tu-154 change, I hoped at least it was going to be P-881, but no joy.

-Its registration was CU-T1280, and it was very curious because I had seen that exact Airplane in Bogotá’s Airport a couple of times (do you remember I told you that Cubana used to fly Il-62 between Havana and Bogotá?), and I came to see it again in Pyongyang of all places, ja!
+Its registration was CU-T1280.
+And it was very curious, because I had seen that exact Aeroplane in Bogota’s Airport a couple of times before.
+Do you remember I told you that Cubana used to fly Il-62 between Havana and Bogota?

-Cuba and North Korea have diplomatic relations and interchanges, so much so that in Panama they seized a ship that was traveling between both countries after having departed from the island.
+Cuba and North Korea have diplomatic relations and interchanges.
+So much so, that in Panama they seized a ship that was travelling between both countries after having departed from the island.

 The day was beautiful, and so we left for Shenyang.
 Bye-bye Pyongyang!